Rentals Whangarei: 4 Tenant Management Tips to Keep in Mind

 It would help if you’re the approachable type, be attentive so tenants won’t hesitate to report any property damage before it gets out of hand.
 You should also be easy-to-reach on the phone, avoiding them will not solve any problems, but create new ones.
 Communication is key to keep annual vacancy rates low.

 A friendly reminder is always best.
 Give notice a week before, followed by a notice the day before the rent is due.
 This could be through text or via email.
 This gives the tenant enough time to prep their payment.
-A formal notice sends that vibe that you mean business, that you expect the rental payment to be handed over on time and can create hostility.
+A formal notice sends that vibe that you mean business, that you expect the rental payment to be handed over on time.
 Be friendly.

 Respond to Repair Requests